Police search for 4 to 6 bodies at site where Michigan child killer buried teen

-(CNN)Police and the FBI began a third day of digging in a southeast Michigan field Wednesday in hopes of uncovering clues in the cold cases of as many as a half dozen girls who went missing from the Detroit area in the 1970s and 1980s.
+(CNN)Police and the FBI began a third day of searching a southeast Michigan field Wednesday in hopes of uncovering clues in the cold cases of as many as a half dozen girls who went missing from the Detroit area in the 1970s and 1980s.

-While the activity has been unsettling for nearby residents, more unsettling is the reason authorities homed in on this particular field: It's the same area where a convicted child killer buried 13-year-old Cindy Zarzycki after kidnapping and killing her in 1986, Warren Police Commissioner Bill Dwyer said.
+While the activity has been unsettling for nearby residents, more unsettling is the reason authorities homed in on this particular field: It's the same area where a convicted child killer buried 13-year-old Cindy Zarzycki after kidnapping and killing her in 1986, Warren Police Commissioner Bill Dwyer told CNN.

+Already, the 25 to 30 investigators participating in the search have discovered things that make them "cautiously optimistic we're on the right track," Dwyer added at an afternoon news conference, declining to elaborate.

 Zarzycki's killer and the suspect in the cold cases is Arthur Ream, who turned 69 on Wednesday.
 He is presently serving a life sentence in Muskegon Heights, in the opposite corner of the state.